johnmathews/johnmathews.is/data/authors/default.md

 <img className="border-2 border-green-500" src="static/images/john_headshot.jpg" alt="Picture of the author" width={300} />

-# About this site

-#### I developed a <a href="https://chat.openai.com/g/g-13yb89STk-bloggpt">customGPT</a> to answer questions about this site.
-It had this to say:

-<b></b>

-<p className="italic">John Mathews' personal website showcases a blend of technical expertise and
-personal reflections, creating a unique online presence.
-The website is currently built using Next.js, a modern web framework built on JavaScript.
-This represents a shift from its earlier incarnation, which was created using Python and Pelican.
-John maintains the older version of the blog at a subdomain, indicating his willingness to preserve his digital history and his enjoyment of experimenting with web technologies.</p>

-<p className="italic">The content on the website is cleverly organized to cater to different audiences.
-John has divided
-his blog posts into two main categories: technical and non-technical.
-This division allows visitors to easily navigate to content that aligns with their interests.
-If a visitor arrives at the blog through a link to a technical article, the site will then prioritize showing them other technical articles, and vice versa for non-technical content.
-This user experience is enhanced by the use of web development techniques such as tailwind and jQuery, reflecting John's skills in creating an interactive and user-friendly website.</p>

-<p className="italic">In terms of content, the 'Technical' category likely includes posts related to John's work as a data
-scientist, python developer, and full-stack developer, where he applies his expertise in data analytics, machine learning, and web development across various domains.
-The 'Non-technical' category might include more personal reflections, hobbies, and interests, providing a holistic view of John as both a professional and an individual.
-The blog also features a category labeled 'Everything', which presumably includes all posts irrespective of their technical nature.</p>

-<p className="italic">For a more detailed professional background, the 'About' page on John's website offers a
-comprehensive look into his career and skill set.
-It highlights his experience in data science, web development, and blockchain technology, along with his work with startups and large corporations.
-John's academic credentials, including a PhD in engineering and a qualification as an accountant (ICAEW), are also mentioned, showcasing his diverse expertise and commitment to lifelong learning and innovation.</p>

-<p className="italic">Overall, John Mathews' website is a testament to his multifaceted interests and abilities, merging
-his professional achievements with personal insights and creating a platform that is both informative and engaging.</p>

 # About Me

 Hello!
 I'm a python developer and data scientist with a passion for building things with code.